joannafesalbon02/ragfood/README.md

 These tests confirm that the RAG system can successfully retrieve and generate responses using the enhanced food dataset.

-# Screenshots

-Screenshots of the RAG system answering queries are included in the **screenshots images** to demonstrate successful system operation and testing.
+Below are sample queries executed in the RAG Food System demonstrating how the system retrieves food information from the enhanced dataset.
 ## Sample Query Results:

 ### Query 1